Lincoln Memorial University: Athletics

-LMU sports teams, called the "Railsplitters," compete in NCAA Division II in the South Atlantic Conference.
+LMU sports teams, called the "Railsplitters", compete in NCAA Division II in the South Atlantic Conference.

 LMU currently competes in 21 sports.
 Men's sports are: baseball, basketball, bowling, cross country, golf, lacrosse, soccer, tennis, track & field outdoor, volleyball, and wrestling.
 Women's sports are: basketball, beach volleyball, bowling, cross country, field hockey, golf, lacrosse, soccer, softball, tennis, track & field outdoor, volleyball, and wrestling.
 Bowling participates as an East Coast Conference affiliate.
 Beach volleyball and men's volleyball are single-division NCAA sports.

 LMU does not have a football program, though it did have one in the past.
 Other sports formerly offered at LMU include fencing and tumbling.

 Athletics have been a part of LMU since 1907, when baseball was first organized on campus.

 Facilities include the Turner Arena, Mary Mars Gymnasium, Dorothy Neely Field (Softball), Lamar Hennon Field (Baseball), LMU Soccer Complex, LMU Lacrosse Complex, LMU Tennis Complex, LMU Indoor Tennis Center, and LMU Golf Complex.
 The bowling teams are based out of Hillcrest Lanes in Harrogate, Tennessee and the golf teams are based out of Woodlake Golf Club in Tazewell, Tennessee.

 J. Frank White Academy

 Founded in 1989, the J. Frank White Academy (JFWA) is a college preparatory school at Lincoln Memorial University.
-The academy serves average and above average ability students in grades K through twelve who desire a college preparatory education.
-Included in tuition, qualifying Academy juniors and seniors can take up to 30 hours of LMU classes for dual credit or just college credit.
+The academy provides college preparatory education to students in kindergarten through grade twelve.
+Included in tuition, qualifying Academy juniors and seniors can take up to 30 hours of LMU classes for dual or college credit.